Skip to content

 The following compilers would support the OpenMP programming model.

-• GNU - It is an opensource and can be used for Intel and AMD CPUs
+• GNU - It is an open source and can be used for Intel and AMD CPUs

 • Intel - It is from Intel and only optimized for Intel CPUs